feathersjs/docs/authentication/oauth2.md

 - `strategy` (**required**) - The Passport OAuth strategy for your oauth provider (ie. passport-facebook)
 - `tokenStrategy` [optional] - The Passport OAuth token strategy if you want to support mobile authentication without a browser.
 - `passReqToCallback` (default: true) [optional] - A Passport option to pass the request object to the oauth callback handler.
+- `endPoint` (default: '/auth/<provider_name>') [optional] - This is the endpoint that your OAuth2 provider service is located at.
+For example, `/auth/facebook`.
 - `callbackSuffix` (default: 'callback') [optional] - This gets added to the provider endpoint to form the callback url.
 For example `/auth/facebook/callback`.

 > **ProTip:** Feathers just uses [Passport](http://passportjs.org/) authentication strategies so you can pass any strategy specific options in your provider config and it will be automatically passed on to the strategy you are using.

 ### Client Side

+Typically the only thing you need to do client-side is have a link or a redirect to your authentication provider's endpoint (ie. `/auth/facebook`).

+The Feathers server will handle all the OAuth2 redirects, verification and will do a final redirect to the `successRedirect` endpoint, which by default is `/auth/success`.
+From there you would load your client side app and read the JWT token from the cookie and use it to authenticate.
+Using the Feathers client this all handled for you.
+It parses the JWT out of the cookie and places it in local storage.
+You simply need to call `app.authenticate()`.

 #### Using Feathers Client